joshilewis/-joshilewis.github.com/_posts/2016-11-11-why-i-dislike-jira.md

 Another big problem with Jira and similar tools is *tool enslavement*.
 Instead of making the tool work for us, we begin to work for the tool.
 I've seen much time and effort wasted through configuring and troubleshooting things like Jira workflows.
 I've seen things like Team A's Sprint being closed because Team B's Sprint was correctly closed, and the Sprints happened to have the same name (based on the date).
 Guess how much fun that was to resolve.

-In conclusion, Jira was originally created as a bug (work) **tracking** tool, and its best use is as a tool to plan, coordinate and audit work, **not** as a communication medium.
+In conclusion, Jira was originally created as a bug/work tracking tool, and its best use is as a tool to plan, coordinate and audit work, **not** as a communication medium.
 If you need to document shard understanding, or what work was done when by whom, experiment with capturing this information post-fact, instead of up-front.